 dhatu – Elements.
 The four elements are earth, water, fire, wind: these four comprise the physical body.
 With space and consciousness there are six elements.

-The dhatu of a consciousness number eighteen.
-There are the six sense-faculties or organs (indriya), and the six sense-objects (vishaya): together these are the twelve ayatana (senses and their fields).
-With the six types of sense-awareness (vijnana) there are eighteen dhatu.
-The sixth dhatu, thinking (samjna), is comprised of the manas (the mind as a thought-organ), dharma (thought-objects) and the manovijnana (thought-awareness).
+The dhatu of consciousness number eighteen.
+There are the six sense-faculties or organs (indriya), and the six sense-objects (vishaya): together these are the twelve ayatana (senses and their objects).
+With the six types of sense-awareness (vijnana) the dhatu number eighteen.
+Thinking (samjna) is the sixth sense: it is comprised of the manas (the mind as a thought-organ), dharma (thought-objects) and the manovijnana (thought-awareness).

 dhyana (Pali jhana) – Meditation, concentration or absorption, whence come the words Ch’an and Zen.